wesjrock/6502-supercalculator/README.md

 MORE INFO
 --------------------------------------------------
-* Please check the file `project specification` to know more about this project.
+* Please check the file `project specification.pdf` to know more about this project.